Rangers spoil Clevinger’s return with 7-2 win over Indians

 Indians: To clear a roster spot for Clevinger, LHP Josh Smith was optioned to Triple-A Columbus and RHP Corey Kluber was transferred from the 10-day to the 60-day injured list.
 Kluber has been cleared for strengthening activities, but it is still uncertain when he will resume throwing.

 Rangers: OF Joey Gallo (left oblique strain), out since June 2, is set to go to the team’s spring training complex in Arizona on Tuesday to continue his rehab.
 He was scheduled to be there Monday, but worked out in Texas after his flight got canceled. … OF Hunter Pence (right groin strain) was put on the 10-day injured list, and Calhoun was activated from the IL.
-RF Nomar Mazara (right hamstring tightness) missed his second game in a row.

 UP NEXT

-Indians: Rookie right-hander Zach Plesac (1-2, 2.92 ERA) in his last start, Wednesday against Cincinnati, became the first Indians pitcher ever to allow homers to the first two batters of a home game.
+Indians: In his last start, rookie right-hander Zach Plesac (1-2, 2.92 ERA) became the first Indians pitcher ever to allow homers to the first two batters of a home game.

 Rangers: RHP Adrian Sampson (5-3) was without a big league victory before going 5-0 with a 3.19 ERA his last six games (three starts).